sepaperclone/CLI2/README.md

 conda env create -f vllm.yml
 ```
 ### Downloading Model
-CLI2 is based on Qwen-1.8B, you can download the model from huggingface([https://huggingface.co/Qwen/Qwen1.5-1.8B](https://huggingface.co/AnomalyPaper/CLI2))
+CLI2 is based on Qwen-1.8B, you can download the model from huggingface([https://huggingface.co/AnomalyPaper/CLI2])

 ### Llama Factory Dependency
-If you want to reproduce our experiment including the fine-tuning step, you need to download the Llama-Factory (https://github.com/hiyouga/LLaMA-Factory/), or use other fine-tuning framework you prefered.
+**If you want to reproduce our fine-tuning experiment**, you need to download the Llama-Factory (https://github.com/hiyouga/LLaMA-Factory/), or use other fine-tuning framework you prefered.
 the dataset is organized as **alpaca** format.
-there are 3 .json files the dir *dataset*:
+there are 3 `.json` files the dir *dataset*(or you need to download from huggingface[((https://huggingface.co/datasets/AnomalyPaper/CLI2_Dataset))]):
 - fine_tuning_summary.json: dataset for the first stage fine-tuning
 - fine_tuning_mixed.json: dataset for the second stage fine-tuning
 - fine_tuning_dpo.json: dataset for the third stage fine-tuning